Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 TUTORIAL 005 : Properties and subgraphs
 =======================================

 In this tutorial, we will show you how to use properties with subgraphs, how to deal with properties in a big hierarchy.
-To do so, we will create a graph with some properties, several subgraphs with other properties and iterate over local and inherited properties.
+To do so, we will create a graph with some properties, several subgraphs with other properties and iterate the local and inherited properties.

 .. _code-example-propertiessub-intro: